Explore the power of pauses in your speeches and presentationsMotto of the day

 Your message is not simply conveyed by your words, but also by your pauses.
 In speaking, the drama and power of the speech are contained in the silences that you create as you move from one element to another.
 This is a skill that you can learn to master with practice.
 A pause isn’t a moment of nothing.
 Used strategically, it is a tool to help you build an intellectual and emotional connection with your audience.
 When you pause, you give your audience time to process what you have just said.

 When most people get up to speak they tend to talk from the moment they are introduced till they sit down.
-Most speaker ignore that the pauses in their talk can get a lot of attention.
+Most speakers ignore that the pauses in their talk can get a lot of attention.

 The quote “No word was ever as effective as a rightly timed pause”. is from Mark Twain’s Speeches, 1923.
-Seems he really was interested in the power of pauses because he wrote in Autobiographical dictation, 11 October 1907:
+Seems he was interested in the power of pauses because he wrote in Autobiographical dictation, 11 October 1907:

 That impressive silence, that eloquent silence, that geometrically progressive silence which often achieves a desired effect where no combination of words howsoever felicitous could accomplish it….
 For one audience, the pause will be short; for another a little longer; for another a shade longer still; the performer must vary the length of the pause to suit the shades of difference between audiences. … I used to play with the pause as other children play with a toy.